techtile-by-dramco/demo-experiment/README.md

   -h, --help            show this help message and exit --ansible-output, -a  Enable ansible output
 ```

 #### 2. Running your experiment
+Now you can start your experiment.
+The ```run-clients.py``` allows you to start your all your client scripts (or stop a running script).

 #### Usage options
 ```